Crossroads MVP

 Medium | until the end of the scene |

-Day | until the following dawn |
+Long | until the end of the day |

 Physical Skills